pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 ##### User Point of View

 As an *end-user*, I would like to execute a workload on an arbitrary server.
+Servers are managed by a hardware administrator.

 The OS image is available in qcow format on a remote server at ``url_image``.
-It supports cloud-init and a script can launch the workload at boot time (e.g., a systemd service).
+It supports cloud-init, and a script can launch the workload at boot time (e.g., a systemd service).

-The cluster offers bare-metal as a service using Metal3 baremetal-operator.
+The cluster offers bare-metal as a service using the Metal3 baremetal-operator.
 However, as a regular user, I am not allowed to directly access the definitions of the servers, but I can read the result of the inspection (HardwareData).
-The HardwareData resource also contains a copy of the metadata of the BareMetalHost visible to the end-user.
+The HardwareData resource also contains a copy of the metadata (labels and annotations of the resource) of the BareMetalHost visible to the end-user.

-All HardwareData are labeled with an ``infra-kind`` label whose value depends on the characteristics of the computer.
+All HardwareData are labeled with an ``infra-kind`` label whose value depends on the characteristics of the hardware.
+This label was set by the hardware administrator on the BareMetalHost when it was defined.

-* I can read HardwareData in namespace ``infra``.
-I can find which selector I should use to find a machine with the right hardware details.
+* I can read HardwareData in the namespace ``infra``.
+I can find which selector I should use to locate a machine with the right hardware details.
 * I create a resource with the following content:

   ```yaml